Table of Contents

 if this_line.startswith("Key Name:"):

-# Caution: Keys can have whitespace
+# Note: Keys may contain whitespace

 keynames.append(this_line.split("Key Name:")[1].strip())